Edward VIII: Titles, honours and arms

-Arms

-Edward's coat of arms as the Prince of Wales was the royal coat of arms of the United Kingdom, differenced with a label of three points argent, with an inescutcheon representing Wales surmounted by a coronet (identical to those of Charles III when he was Prince of Wales).
+Edward's coat of arms as the Prince of Wales was the royal coat of arms of the United Kingdom, differenced with a label of three points argent, with an inescutcheon representing Wales surmounted by a coronet.
 As Sovereign, he bore the royal arms undifferenced.
 After his abdication, he used the arms again differenced by a label of three points argent, but this time with the centre point bearing an imperial crown.